leonfoliveira/forseti/docs/docs/setup.md

 Add the following entries to the hosts file on each client machine to resolve the Forseti Judge platform domains to the master machine's IP address:

 ```
-<master-ip>  forseti.live
+<master-ip>  forsetijudge.com
-<master-ip>  api.forseti.live
+<master-ip>  api.forsetijudge.com
-<master-ip>  grafana.forseti.live
+<master-ip>  grafana.forsetijudge.com
 ```

 > **Note:** Replace `<master-ip>` with the actual IP address of the master machine.
-The `grafana.forseti.live` entry is optional and only needed if you want to access the monitoring dashboard from client machines.
+The `grafana.forsetijudge.com` entry is optional and only needed if you want to access the monitoring dashboard from client machines.

 **Hosts File Locations:**